Catherine adores cats of all kinds and appreciates the nuances of feline communication, their intelligence and unintended silliness.

-My early morning habit is checking e-mail while enjoying my cup of coffee.
+My early morning habit is checking e-mail while enjoying a cup of coffee.
 I savor the peace and quiet before the rest of the family wakes up.
-I happened to open a link to a YouTube posting entitled Cat Man Do and found myself spewing latte and laughing aloud!
+A few years ago, I happened to open a link to a YouTube posting entitled Cat Man Do and found myself spewing latte and laughing aloud!
 Rarely have I seen anyone nail cat behavior so perfectly!
 This was my introduction to the creative genius of Simon Tofield, and I continue to be a huge fan today.

 What had started as practice with new animation software ended up going viral after someone absconded with the video.
 Little did he know at the time that this first post on YouTube would get 3 million hits.
 Apparently there are many other cat fans in cyberspace!

 Simon began drawing cartoons as a child and got his first cat at nine.
 He studied animation and graphic arts at De Montfort University in Leicester, England and started with simple animation flip books.

 His life-long interest in the outdoors and animals, especially cats, helped him develop a keen sense of feline behavior.
 He finds endless subjects to animate from the antics of his own four cats: Jess, Maisy, Hugh, and Teddy.